Introduction

 |---|---|---|

-For learning and small projects, post-filtering is fine.
+For learning, post-filtering is fine.
 For production, use a vector database with built-in metadata filtering.
-This is one of the strongest reasons to upgrade from FAISS to a managed vector database.
+This is honestly one of the strongest reasons to upgrade from FAISS.

 Watch out for

-- Chunk leakage: even if you hide the document title, the chunk text itself might reveal sensitive information
+- Chunk leakage: even if you hide the document title, the chunk text itself might reveal sensitive info

 - Permission drift: when someone’s access changes, your index needs to reflect that.
-Old permissions in the index are a security hole
+Old permissions = security hole

-- Inference attacks: sometimes retrieving public chunks from related documents lets a user guess what’s in the restricted ones
+- Inference attacks: retrieving public chunks from related documents might let a user guess what’s in the restricted ones

 Hybrid RAG with Structured Data

-So far, we’ve been searching through documents (unstructured text).
-But many real-world questions also need data from databases, spreadsheets, or APIs (structured data).
+So far we’ve been searching through documents (unstructured text).
+But real-world questions often need data from databases, spreadsheets, or APIs too.

 The approach

-Run multiple search paths at the same time and combine everything before asking the AI to answer:
+Run multiple search paths at the same time and combine everything before asking the AI:

 User Question